timtheteh/Profiler-and-Recommender-System/README.md

 ### Analysis
 - In both cases (5 documents vs 100 documents), the user recommendation is correct (11.0.0.1).
 - However, the durations to project the graph, to assign the graph embeddings and to ultimately recommend a user were all longer in the case where there was 100 documents vs 5 documents.

+# Bonus Feature 1: Choosing which user to recommend a document to

+# Bonus Feature 2: Periodic Pruning of Graph Database